Boomchil/maglord-acfh/README.md

 > **Note:** I won’t go into details on how to use an IPS patch, gzip a file, or anything technical — Google and AI are your friends ;)

 #### Requirements
-Make sure you have the ROMs `maglord.zip` and `maglordh.zip`, then extract the files `maglord_p1.ips` and `maglord_s1.ips` from the patch archive (choose the folder according to the desired language).
+Make sure you have the ROMs `maglord.zip` and `maglordh.zip`, then extract the files `maglord_p1.ips` and `maglord_s1.ips` from the patch archive (choose the folder according to the desired languages).

 1. Create a folder named `maglord_acfh`
 2. Unzip `maglord.zip`, patch `005-s1.s1` with `maglord_s1.ips`, and place the resulting file in `maglord_acfh`